ServerlessLife/serverless-spy/doc/quick_start.md

 The key part of the output is `ServerlessSpyWsUrl`, which is the URL to the WebSocket where the testing library and web console receive events.
 Exclude the `cdkOutput.json` file from `git` (like you always do), especially if it has secrets.

-Apart from CF output, the ServerlessSpy generates the TypeScript file `serverlessSpyEvents/ServerlessSpyEvents.ts` specified in the first step.
+Apart from CF output, ServerlessSpy generates the TypeScript file `serverlessSpyEvents/ServerlessSpyEvents.ts` specified in the first step.
 This makes your tests strongly typed 💪 thanks to TypeScript.

 ## Step 4: Write tests 🔨
 Initialize the `ServerlessSpyListener`